What is CMMS?

 Computerized maintenance management systems have basic functionalities, including,

-CMMS are useful to the industries like hospitals, oil and gas production, manufacturing industries, power generation, construction industries, transportation, etc
+CMMS is useful to the industries like hospitals, oil & gas production, manufacturing industries, power generation, construction industries, transportation, government, etc.

 - It allows maintenance workers to do their jobs accurately and efficiently.